Optical calibration of the SNO+ detector in the water phase with deployed sources: Optical calibration analysis method

 where $\Phi_1$ and $\Phi_2$ are the relative orientations of the laserball in the two runs, and $L(\textrm{cos}\theta_{\text{LB}},\mathit{\phi}_{\text{LB}})$ is expanded into the sinusoidal function $H$ and the independent polar variation $P$.
 The latter is the same in the numerator and denominator, thus enabling sensitivity to the azimuthal sinusoidal distribution.
 The ratios are fitted for all the $\textrm{cos}\theta_{\text{LB}}$, and the extracted sinusoidal parameters are used as the seed to the main optical calibration analysis fit.

 Additionally, an independent analysis was developed to extract the laserball orientation in each external position, necessary to correctly describe its light intensity distribution, $L_{ij}$.
-For external runs, without side rope attached, an LED was installed to determine the orientation of the laserball.
-Typically, LED runs are taken before and after taking laserball data at each position.
-Differences would reveal whether the laserball rotated while taking the data.
+For external runs, without side ropes attached, an LED was installed to determine the orientation of the laserball.
 From the coordinates of the region of PMTs with maximum integrated number of hits in the LED runs and the laserball position, it was possible to determine the direction of the LED relative to the detector reference axes.
 The LED was mounted at a known angle from the laserball reference axes, and by knowing its direction, it was then possible to determine the laserball orientation relative to the detector.
 The orientations obtained at the different external positions are used as input to the optical calibration analysis fit.
 This analysis is able to determine the orientation with a precision of $\sim$10 degrees.\footnote{The precision of the laserball orientation is obtained from the difference between the orientations determined using the LED runs before and after data taking at each position.} This precision is sufficient for the optical calibration analysis fit since the laserball intensity asymmetry with $\mathit{\phi}_{\text{LB}}$ is at most 3\%, and an uncertainty of 10 degrees in the source orientation would only affect the PMT occupancy by less than 0.1\%.
+Typically, LED runs are taken before and after taking laserball data at each position.
+Differences between the orientations obtained from the LED runs taken before and after data taking indicate whether the laserball rotated.